The Guibord Center Advisory Council

 Sister Joan received her master’s degree from the University of Notre Dame and her doctorate from Penn State University in Speech Communications Theory.

 Rabbi Neil Comess-Daniels

-Neil Comess-Daniels retired as rabbi of Temple Beth Shir Shalom, where he brought a passionate expression of Judaism and strong sense of social justice.
-With his congregation, he facilitated Jewish community and spiritual discovery, working toward Tikkun Olam – “healing the world.”
+Neil Comess-Daniels retired as rabbi of Temple Beth Shir Shalom in 2020.
+For almost 40 years, he brought a passionate expression of Judaism and strong sense of social justice to the temple.
+With his congregation, Rabbi Neil facilitated Jewish community and spiritual discovery, working toward Tikkun Olam – “healing the world.”

 A founding member of Clergy and Laity United for Economic Justice (CLUE), he has chaired the Martin Luther King, Jr. Westside Coalition and the Interfaith Holocaust Service.
 With his musical and writing talent, Rabbi Neil communicates the Jewish tradition’s riches and composes for people of all spiritualities.
 He recently released an album for children, “On This Day and All the Time,” and published “I Miss You,” a book of poems, prayers, songs and guidance for adults helping grieving children.
 A graduate of UCLA, he was ordained in 1979 at the Hebrew Union College.

 Sura Das has represented the International Society for Krishna Consciousness (ISKCON) and been fervently active in the interfaith community for many years.
 Currently Vice President of Culver City Interfaith and the Interreligious Council of Southern California, he is also involved with the Hindu-Episcopal Dialogues and Southern California Committee for a Parliament of the World’s Religions (SCCPWR).
 Sura is a head priest of ISKCON and works in management for Bhaktivedanta Book Trust, the Society’s publishing house.